 The best method to make our brains to sense leptin and stop feeling constantly hungry is to reduce sugar and simple carbohydrates in our diets.
 It is important to avoid inflammatory foods, like seed oils, and instead, consume omega-3 fatty acids.
 Good sleep is also crucial, as sleep deprivation is linked to reduced leptin levels.

 When your stomach is empty, the gastrointestinal tract releases ghrelin.
 And when your stomach is stretched, its secretion stops.
-Ghrelin levels are
+Ghrelin levels are at their highest before eating and lowest an hour after eating.
+Ghrelin release signals the brain receptors to make us feel hungry.

 The best way to suppress ghrelin secretion is to ensure that low-calorie fibrous foods or water is present in your stomach during meal times.
 A sumptuous salad or even a glass of water can quickly stop the body from production ghrelin.